newville/wxmplot/_sources/plotpanel.rst.txt

 .. module:: plotpanel

-The :class:`PlotPanel` class supports standard 2 dimensional plots, including line plots and scatter plots.
+The :class:`PlotPanel` class supports standard 2D line plots, including scatter plots.
 It has both an easy-to-use programming interface, and a rich graphical user interface for manipulating the plot after it has been drawn.
 The :class:`PlotPanel` class is derived from a :class:`wx.Panel` and so that it can be included anywhere in a wx Window object that a normal :class:`wx.Panel` can be put.
 In addition to drawing a plot, a :class:`PlotPanel` provides the following capabilities to the end-user:

    1. display x, y coordinates as the mouse move.
    2. display x, y coordinates of last left-click.